FPSG-UIUC/hogwild_pytorch/README.md

 ##Running a Baseline
 In order to simulate attacks, you first need to generate a checkpoint.
 You can do this using the baseline mode.
-To train a baseline, run: `./main.py --max-steps 350 [runname] baseline`
+To train a baseline, run: `python main.py --max-steps 350 [runname] baseline`
 The baseline can be trained on the GPU.
 Running in baseline mode will prevent the side channels from being simulated